 Many communities are broadcasting parades and over events for everyone to enjoy even if they can not attend the celebration in person.
 These are a great way to get up close and personal with the bright and cheerful fiesta celebrations Mexico is so well known for.

-Do you have more free printable activities for kids?
+Do you have more free printables I can download for my child?